Data Types and Access Specifiers in VB .Net

 Private :

-• The scope of the accessibility of this access specifier is restricted i.e., only for those objects which are declared inside the class.
+• The scope of the accessibility of Private access specifier is restricted i.e., only for those objects which are declared inside the same class or module.
+The element can be accessed only from within the same module, class, or structure.

-• We can use private only at module level.
+• We can use private only at the module level.
 This means that we can declare a private element inside a module, class, or structure, but not at the level of a source file or namespace, inside an interface, or in a procedure.

 • At the module level, the Dim statement without any access level keywords is equivalent to a private declaration.
 However, we might want to use the private keyword to make the code easier to read and interpret.